complyue/haskit/README.md

 - [Sedh](https://github.com/e-wrks/sedh) - Swarmed Edh

-  Run jobs those need parallel computing power, with your own swarms of servers on premise, including those high-dimensional parts as efficiently shared ND arrays.
+  Run jobs those need parallel computing power, with your own swarms of servers on premise, with possibily high-dimensional data efficiently shared as ND arrays.

   Think of even easier parallelism in spirit of [MPI](https://www.mpi-forum.org),